 3.54 The design considerations for handrails are as those for 'Handrails to external stepped and ramped access' in 1.34 to 1.36.

-3.55 Handrails to internal steps, stairs and ramps will satisfy Requirement M1 or M2 if they comply with all the provisions contained in 1.37.
+3.55 Handrails to internal steps, stairs and ramps will satisfy Requirement M1 or M2 if they comply with Approved Document K, sections 1-3.